hannahchan/Scaffold.Service/Scaffold/Docs/RequestTracing.md

 ## The Request Identifier Scheme ##

-Scaffold.WebApi makes a distinction between the terms *Correlation ID* and *Request ID*.
+Scaffold makes a distinction between the terms *Correlation ID* and *Request ID*.

 ### Correlation ID ###